karjonas/thinkfan-tui/README.md

 ### Dependencies

-The project uses `lm-sensors` and `policykit`.
-These can be installed with the commands below.
+The project uses `lm-sensors` which can be installed with the commands below.

 #### Ubuntu

 ```
-sudo apt install lm-sensors policykit-1
+sudo apt install lm-sensors
 ```

 #### Arch Linux

 ```
-sudo pacman -S lm_sensors polkit
+sudo pacman -S lm_sensors
 ```

 ### Installing